 In Hólmavík on the east-side of the Westfjords, a huge sea-turtle was found - the biggest species of sea turtles in the world!
 How did such a big sea-turtle come to be found in the cold sea around Iceland?
 If it had been found in the olden times it would for sure have been called a sea monster.

-On one of my travels to the Westfjords, I spent 9 days exploring this quiet area of Iceland.
+On one of my travels to the Westfjords, I spent 9 days exploring this quiet area of Iceland (the following year I spent 8 days in the Westfjords).
 I slept in hotels and with relatives, but for one night I slept in a tent in a remote valley in Arnarfjörður.

 Then an encounter with a fellow Icelander made me change my plans.
 I had already started putting up my tent on the campsite by the sea in Selárdalur valley but changed my mind when an Icelandic traveller scolded me and told me - in English - that I could not camp anywhere I liked!